 Your rights include:

-- the right to access the personal information that we hold about you
+· The right to access the personal information that we hold about you

-- the right to ask us to correct any inaccurate personal information we hold about you
+· The right to ask us to correct any inaccurate personal information we hold about you

-- the right to ask us to erase any information we hold about you, although this will only apply in certain situations due to us processing your data on the basis of ‘legitimate interests’
+· The right to ask us to erase any information we hold about you, although this will only apply in certain situations due to us processing your data on the basis of ‘legitimate interests’

-- the right to restrict our processing of the personal information we hold about you.
+· The right to restrict our processing of the personal information we hold about you.
 This will only apply in situations such as:

 o you are disputing the accuracy of the information we hold

 o where we no longer need to use the information but it is needed for legal claims

-- the right to receive personal information, which you have provided to us, in a structured commonly used and readable format
+· The right to receive personal information, which you have provided to us, in a structured commonly used and readable format.

 What we do with your information

-Our services are also subject to external audit by the Scottish Legal Aid Board (SLAB).
+Some of our services are also subject to external audit by the Scottish Legal Aid Board (SLAB).
 They check that we are providing you with the highest quality of service and are allowed to access your information (if randomly selected) under the legal basis of ‘public task’.

 How we handle your personal information depends on how you interact with us.
-Specific policies relating to the following are available on request:

-- If you get advice from a debt adviser
+If you get advice from a debt adviser

-- If you have a Pension Wise appointment
+If you have a Pension Wise appointment

-- If you want to make a complaint about our service
+If you want to make a complaint about our service

-- If you have been contacted to help with research, campaigns or news
+If you have been contacted to help with research, campaigns or news